 7) "Although the total cost is identical, the eCPI AppsFlyer shows is different from Facebook's"

 The Cost Per Install is calculated by dividing the total cost with the number of installs.
 Since AppsFlyer counts installs differently from Facebook the eCPI will usually differ between the two.

 8) "Looking at data from one week before performing the login, why don't I get cost data?"

 If a date prior to the Facebook admin login is selected in the AppsFlyer Dashboard, the report does not show Facebook costs.
 Select dates from after the login to get up to 90 days of retroactive data for all existing Facebook campaigns at the time.
 There must be at least one installation of Facebook for the data to be displayed.

 9) "Why is there cost data only for some of the campaigns?"

-All Facebook admins with permissions to run campaigns in the Facebook Business Manager should perform the Facebook admin login described above.
+Even if there are several Facebook users with permissions to run campaigns in the Facebook Business Manager, only one of them is required to perform the Facebook login described above.